-Since basis pursuit is a linear program~\cite{chen2001atomic}, metric subregularity holds globally~\cite{hoffman1952approximate}.
-The aim in this section is to illustrate the difference on the step sizes mentioned in Section~\ref{sec: rel_pd} and~Table~\ref{tab:1} and verify the proven linear convergence of SPDHG.
-We are going to compare SPDHG with coordinate descent version of Vu-Condat algorithm, developed in~\cite{fercoq2019coordinate}, which we refer to as FB-VC-CD.
-Note that~\cite{latafat2019new} requires duplication for an efficient implementation for this problem and it uses the same step sizes as~\cite{fercoq2019coordinate}.
-For this reason, we only compare with FB-VC-CD and note that the practical performance of~\cite{latafat2019new} is bound to be similar to FB-VC-CD with same step sizes.
-We generate the data matrix $A$ synthetically where $n=500$ and $p=1000$ and entries of data matrix follow a normal distribution.
-We generate a covariance matrix $\Sigma_{i,j} = \rho^{\vert i - j \vert}$ with $\rho = 0.5$ and a sparse solution $x^\star$ with $100$ nonzero entries.
-We then compute $b=Ax^\star$.
+Since basis pursuit is PLQ, metric subregularity holds.
+In this section, we aim to illustrate the importance of step sizes, as mentioned in Section~\ref{sec: related_works} and~Table~\ref{tab:1} and to verify linear convergence of SPDHG.
+We compare SPDHG with coordinate descent version of Vu-Condat algorithm from~\cite{fercoq2019coordinate}, which we refer to as FB-VC-CD.
+Since~\cite{latafat2019new} requires duplication for an efficient implementation for this problem, it uses the same step sizes as~\cite{fercoq2019coordinate}.
+Thus, we only compare with FB-VC-CD and note that the practical performance of~\cite{latafat2019new} is expected to be similar to FB-VC-CD with same step sizes.